KORandi/bullet-js/docs/conflict-resolution.md

 ### Deleted Data

-When data is deleted on one peer but modified on another, HAM typically prioritizes existence over non-existence:
+When data is deleted on one peer but modified on another, CRT typically prioritizes existence over non-existence:

 ```javascript
 // Peer A deletes data